 A visitor could spend weeks exploring its historic streets, hidden gems, and many attractions.
 However, to make your trip easier to plan, we’ve selected 5 of the top experiences to enjoy while on your visit to this historical, exhilarating and occasionally chaotic city in North Vietnam.

 Before starting your trip to Hanoi remember, most visitors to Vietnam will require a visa to enter the country.
-In the case of the US, EU and UK citizens it’s often quicker and easier to enter the country with a Vietnam eVisa.
+In the case of the US, EU and UK citizens it’s often quicker and easier to enter the country with a Vietnam electronic travel authorization or eVisa.